awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-create-queue.md

 You can use the Amazon SQS console to create [standard queues](standard-queues.md) and [FIFO queues](FIFO-queues.md)\.
 The console provides default values for all settings except for the queue name\.

+**Important**
+Do not add personally identifiable information \(PII\) or other confidential or sensitive information in queue names\.
+Queue names are accessible to many Amazon Web Services, including billing and CloudWatch logs\.
+Queue names are not intended to be used for private or sensitive data\.

 **To create an Amazon SQS queue \(console\)**

 1. Open the Amazon SQS console at [https://console\.aws\.amazon\.com/sqs/](https://console.aws.amazon.com/sqs/)\.